 Mosquito Authority Locations Offer Free Initial Mosquito Treatments for Expectant Mothers

-Earlier this month, the Centers for Disease Control confirmed the link between mosquito-borne Zika virus and microcephaly, a birth defect causing infants to be born with abnormally-small heads and brains.
+In April 2016, the Centers for Disease Control confirmed the link between mosquito-borne Zika virus and microcephaly, a birth defect causing infants to be born with abnormally-small heads and brains.
 Women who are pregnant or may become pregnant have been cautioned not to travel to Zika-affected areas and, when necessary, to use protection in order to prevent sexual transmission of the virus.
 Because Zika is spread by mosquitoes, pregnant women should also take care to prevent being bitten.

 So far there have been no locally-transmitted cases of Zika in the United States.
 All cases have been travel-related.
 However, the Aedes mosquitoes that carry the virus are present here and experts say more than 30 states are at risk for Zika transmission in coming months.